Gardene10/ansible/README.md

 This project automates the deployment of a Docker Swarm cluster using Ansible on AWS EC2 instances.
 It covers the entire infrastructure setup, from installing Docker and Docker Compose to creating a Swarm cluster with one manager and two workers, ensuring a robust and automated process.

 ## Project Overview 🌟
+## Machine/Environment Details 🖥️

+- **Operating System**: Amazon Linux 2023
+- **EC2 Instance Type**: t2.micro
+This automation was tested on this environment to ensure compatibility.

 ### Key Achievements: